 Connect with Our Team

-Our Marketing & Communications team has much experience working with media, influencers, and content creators.
-We also have access to different platforms that can be used when vetting people to make sure their audience or outlet aligns with your marketing goals.
+Our Marketing & Communications team has much experience working with media and content creators.
+We also have access to different platforms that can be used when vetting people to ensure their audience or outlet aligns with your marketing goals.
 In addition, if you’re interested in adding travel media or influencer marketing to your advertising/marketing mix, we have lists that we can pull from to assist you in finding the best fit for your business.

 Lastly, let us know about coverage you have received and let content creators or influencers know they can tag Tourism Kelowna and use #exploreKelowna when posting so we can help spread the word and extend the reach of their work to our audiences.